Willys MB

 Dwight D. Eisenhower, the Supreme Commander of the Allied Expeditionary Force in Europe in World War II, wrote in his memoirs that most senior officers regarded it as one of the five pieces of equipment most vital to success in Africa and Europe.
 (Note: The others being the bulldozer, the DUKW amphibious truck, 2ton trucks, and the Douglas C-47 Skytrain transport airplane.)
 General George Marshall, Chief of Staff of the US Army during the war, called the vehicle "America's greatest contribution to modern warfare."
 In 1991, the MB Jeep was designated an "International Historic Mechanical Engineering Landmark" by the American Society of Mechanical Engineers.

 After WWII, the original jeep continued to serve, in the Korean War and other conflicts, until it was updated in the form of the M38 Willys MC and M38A1 Willys MD (in 1949 and 1952 respectively), and received a complete redesign by Ford in the form of the 1960-introduced M151 jeep.
-Its influence, however, was much greater than that—manufacturers worldwide began building jeeps and similar designs, either under license or not—at first primarily for military purposes, but later also for the civilian market.
-Willys turned the MB into the civilian Jeep CJ-2A in 1945, making the world's first mass-produced civilian four-wheel drive.
+Its influence, however, was much greater than that — manufacturers worldwide began building jeeps and similar designs, either under license or not — at first primarily for military purposes, but later also for the civilian market.
+Willys turned the MB into the civilian CJ Jeeps, starting with the CJ-2A in 1945, producing the world's first mass-produced civilian four-wheel drive.
 The "Jeep" name was trademarked and grew into a successful and highly valued brand.

 The success of the jeep inspired both an entire category of recreational 4WDs and SUVs, making "four-wheel drive" a household term, and numerous incarnations of military light utility vehicles.
 In 2010, the American Enterprise Institute called the jeep "one of the most influential designs in automotive history."
 Its "sardine tin on wheels" silhouette and slotted grille made it instantly recognizable, and it has evolved into the currently produced Jeep Wrangler still largely resembling the original jeep design.

 A 1941 Bantam achieving total lift-off, loaded with a 3-man crew, and towing a 37mm anti-tank gun.
 "Flying Jeep" photos like this one inspired posters and perhaps the 'Leaping Lena' nickname.